esphome/esphome-docs/components/lvgl.rst

 - ``on_focus``:  The widget is focused.
 - ``on_defocus``: The widget is unfocused.

-These triggers can be applied directly to any widget in the LVGL configuration, given that the widget itself supports generating such events.
+These triggers can be applied directly to any widget in the LVGL configuration, *given that the widget itself supports generating such events*.
 For the widgets having a value, the triggers return the current value in variable ``x``; this variable may be used in lambdas defined within those triggers.

 .. code-block:: yaml